afong20/Dev-Finder/README.md

-# Dev-Finder
+# Drinks Ahoy
-Website Build for finding Developers
+Website Build for a drink shop that serves many types of drinks.

 ## Changes
 Added Header